quentinjcm/CA1_personal_copy/README.md

 This is the ray tracer I wrote for the CA1 assignment

 ##Features:
--Parsing Scene files using the boost spirit library -Blinn shading
+- Parsing Scene files using the boost spirit library
+- Blinn shading
--Ray traced reflections and refractions
+- Ray traced reflections and refractions
--Multi threading
+- Multi threading
--Anti aliasing using random samples
+- Anti aliasing using random samples
--Supports rendering of meshes in a .obj format -Procedural mesh generation for spheres and planes -Reads texture files for diffuse colours
+- Supports rendering of meshes in a .obj format
+- Procedural mesh generation for spheres and planes
+- Reads texture files for diffuse colours

 #Usage
 ##Running the program